-- 1. file variables
+- □ file variables

-- 2. the LSTRING parameters to ENCODE and DECODE
+- □ the LSTRING parameters to ENCODE and DECODE

-- 3. all parameters to READSET
+- □ all parameters to READSET

-To allocate data outside the default data segment, you must go outside the Pascal system itself.
+To allocate data outside the default data segment using ADS variables, you must go outside the Pascal system itself.
 If you already know the address of free blocks of memory on your computer, you can use these addresses in a segmented ORIGIN attribute or assign them to an ADS variable.

-Many applications use a large block of memory for primary data, as well as various other variables to control access and processing of this data.
-For example, a text editor will have a work area; a data base system will have a data area (or index area); and so on.
-This large block can be managed outside the default data segment with ADS variables.
+Many applications use a large block of memory for primary data, as well as other variables to control access and processing of this data.
+For example, a text editor has a work area, a data base system has a data area or index area, and so on.
+This large block can be managed outside the default data segment by combining FAR and ADS variables.

 In the default data segment, the heap and the stack grow toward each other.
-Heap allocation will attempt to use existing disposed blocks in the heap itself, before growing into memory shared with the stack.
+Heap allocation attempts to use existing disposed blocks in the heap itself before growing into memory shared with the stack.